-THE BIOSOCIAL RESEARCH LAB
+THE MANIFOLD LAB

-Founded in 2016, the Biosocial Research Lab is housed within the Educational and Social Research Institute (ESRI) at Manchester Metropolitan University's Birley campus.
+Founded in 2016, the Manifold Lab is housed within the Educational and Social Research Institute (ESRI) at Manchester Metropolitan University's Birley campus.
 The Lab provides an open space for transdisciplinary collaboration and innovation in response to rapidly changing social and material conditions of contemporary life.
 We pursue novel theoretical and methodological approaches to the social sciences, drawing on fields such as speculative philosophy, affective computing, science and technology studies, sensory ethnography, immersive arts and media, adaptive architecture, sensor technologies, and critical life studies.
 Our combined focus on the biosocialities of learning and behaviour is underpinned by a rigorous commitment to bio-ethics that is responsive to social, technological, and environmental change.

 The Lab also holds a regular series of biosocial research seminars, reading groups, exhibitions, and collaboratories that address the emerging intersections between the life sciences, social sciences, arts, and humanities.
 Our emphasis on transdisciplinary and collaborative approaches is driven by the changing nature of life in the 21st century, and the need to develop new understandings of learning and behaviour that are responsive to these changing conditions.